-Annual cash incentive opportunities for 2017 for participating named executive officers, expressed as a percentage of base salary at year-end reflective of market practice, were established as follows: Mr. Hunn (150%), Mr. Crisci (100%), Mr. Soni (100%) and Mr. Stipancich (100%).
+Annual cash incentive opportunities for 2018 for participating named executive officers, expressed as a percentage of base salary at year-end were established as follows: Mr. Hunn (200%), Mr. Crisci (125%), Mr. Soni (100%) and Mr. Stipancich (100%).
+Opportunities are reflective of market practice, and for Messrs.
+Hunn and Crisci were increased as part of the succession planning process.
 Our annual incentive bonuses are capped at the percentages above in the interest of risk mitigation and avoidance of a short-term focus to decision-making.
-Mr. Jellison did not receive a one-year cash bonus award.